stevedonovan/gentle-intro/src/4-modules.md

 // date was 2010-03-14+02:00
 ```

-However, this isn't recommended because feeding it bad dates will cause a panic! (try the bogus date
+However, this isn't recommended because feeding it bad dates will cause a panic! (try a bogus date
 to see this.)
 The method you need here is `ymd_opt` which returns `LocalResult<Date>`

 ```rust